 Bilingual (English and Spanish)

 Hours will expand closer to the election

 1-888-API-VOTE (Administered by AAJC & APIA Vote)

 Assistance in Mandarin, Cantonese, Vietnamese, Korean, Bengali (may add Urdu, Hindi and Tagalog)

-Voter can leave a message that will be returned
+Voters can leave a message that will be returned.

 The nonpartisan Election Protection coalition was formed to ensure that all voters have an equal opportunity to participate in the political process.
 Through its state of the art hotlines: 1-866-OUR-VOTE (administered by the Lawyers' Committee for Civil Rights Under Law) and 1-888-Ve-Y-Vota (administered by the National Association of Latino Elected and Appointed Officials Education Fund), its website, and comprehensive voter protection field programs across the country, it provides Americans from coast to coast with comprehensive voter information and advice on how they can make sure their vote is counted.
 The coalition includes more than 100 local, state and national partners, including the League of Women Voters.